Scott Rasmussen: Public opinion polling

-In 2009, Noson Lawen Partners provided a significant investment in Rasmussen Reports to help expand its daily, automated tracking polls, noting the "rock solid credibility and market-leading accuracy of the Rasmussen Reports product suite."
-In 2010, Rasmussen Reports was one of two firms providing daily tracking updates of the president's job approval ratings as well as consumer confidence.
-By 2012, Rasmussen Reports had garnered a national reputation for providing "reliable, newsworthy and actionable public opinion data," receiving over one million visits per day during the presidential election that year.

-In July 2013, Rasmussen left his position as president of Rasmussen Reports following disagreements with investors over business strategies.
-In a press release from Rasmussen Reports, the company confirmed Rasmussen's departure and said, "[i]n part, the move reflects disagreements over company business strategies ....
-The Company emphasized that Mr. Rasmussen's legacy remains intact.
-His polling methodologies and protocols, widely acknowledged as among the most accurate and reliable in the industry, continue to guide and inform the company’s public opinion survey techniques.
-In addition, the editorial culture of excellence that he built is still very much in place."

 The Washington Post referred to Rasmussen as "a driving force in American politics" and "an articulate and frequent guest on Fox News and other outlets, where his nominally nonpartisan data is often cited to support Republican talking points."
 In the Wall Street Journal, political journalist John Fund called him "America's insurgent pollster".

 Susan Estrich, the first female campaign manager of a major presidential campaign, said of him, "If you really want to know what people in America think, you can't find a smarter guy to ask than Scott Rasmussen."

 Rasmussen has described himself as "an independent pollster" who "[l]ike the company he started, [...] maintains his independence and has never been a campaign pollster or consultant for candidates seeking office."
 Speaking about the use of his polling data by Republicans, in 2009 Rasmussen said, "Republicans right now are citing our polls more than Democrats because it’s in their interest to do so.
 I would not consider myself a political conservative — that implies an alignment with Washington politics that I don’t think I have."

 In 2010, some Democrats criticized Rasmussen's polling methodology.
 Democratic pollster Mark Mellman said Rasmussen Reports polls "tend to be among the worst polls for Democrats."
 Tom Jensen, a pollster for Democratic firm Public Policy Polling said: "The way [Rasmussen] does polls is that he's more likely to get high-energy voters.
 I think Rasmussen favors Republicans this year, but I don't think he inherently favors Republicans."